videoalchemy/portal-control/README.md

      - reference images used to inform pixel color
 5. flow field
      - to control particle movement and/or to use as in conjuction with the feedback loop somehow (tentative)

+####Processing Libraries under consideration
-6. [openCV for Processing] - a Processing Library for the OpenCV computer vision library by GregBorstein
+1. [openCV for Processing] - a Processing Library for the OpenCV computer vision library by GregBorstein
-7. [Keystone] - video projection mapping library for Processing
+2. [Keystone] - video projection mapping library for Processing
-8. [Blobscanner] - blob detection and analysis
+3. [Blobscanner] - blob detection and analysis
+4. [Kinect Projector Toolkit] - Gene Kogan's library for aligning a projector and a Kinect

 ________________________________